illinois-cs241/illinois-cs241.github.io/_slides/lockpicking_lab.md

 * Ten minute rule: if you aren't here in the first ten minutes of class, you don't get credit.
 * Your total attendance grade will be credited towards the final exam, up to 3%.
 * Near the end of every lab, we will ask you to swipe out.
-Zoom attendance will be taken automatically.
 You may only leave early if you show us that you have finished the lab.
 * Email the GA (cs341admin@illinois.edu) if you need an exemption for lab attendance.

 ## Different Lab Sections

 * Due to seating limitations, you are required to go to the lab section you signed up for.
-* Labs will be in-person starting in Week 2, but every lab section will also be broadcasted via Zoom.
+* Labs will be in-person.
-	* You may freely attend either the in-person or Zoom version of your registered section.
 * If you need to miss a lab, you may be able to switch labs to make up the attendance.
 	* You must email the TA in charge of your assigned lab and the TA for the lab to which you are going.
 * There will be no attendance taken for week 1.